 - 4 egg yolks

-- 1 tbsp freshly squeezed lemon juice more or less to taste
+- 1 tablespoon freshly squeezed lemon juice more or less to taste

-- 2-3 tbsp milk or half and half
+- 2-3 tablespoon milk or half and half

 - Optional: dash cayenne pepper